Lou Sanson: Career

 Sanson's first paid job was for the Forest Service in 1971, at the age of 17, as a track cutter in the Copland Valley, now Westland Tai Poutini National Park.
-He then completed a Bachelor of Forestry degree at the University of Canterbury.
+He then completed a Bachelor of Forestry degree at the University of Canterbury, with a thesis on wilding pine in the Abel Tasman National Park.
 For two years, he was an environmental forester in the Forest Research Institute, followed by work in pest control and forest surveying, eventually becoming District Forester in Southland.
 Based in Invercargill, he stayed there for 22 years.
 After the Department of Conservation (DOC) was formed in 1987, he took up the position of Southland Conservator (a managerial role), aged just 30.

 Sanson made the first of around 50 trips to Antarctica in 1981, spending five months working as a field assistant.
 From 2002 to 2013, Sanson was based in Christchurch as the chief executive of Antarctica New Zealand, a post he admitted he held onto "a little too long", while waiting for the top role at the Department of Conservation to become available.
 He assisted with the formation of the McMurdo Dry Valleys Protected Area and the Ross Sea Region Marine Protected Area, in 2007 took Sir Edmund Hillary on his last visit to Antarctica, and helped set up the New Zealand Antarctic Research Institute in 2012.
 In November 2013, he was appointed chief executive and director-general of conservation for DOC.

 Sanson arrived at DOC at a time when repeated budget cuts had created an unsafe work culture, culminating in the Cave Creek disaster.
 During his time at DOC, Sanson expanded commercial partnerships and sometimes-controversial sponsorship arrangements with companies like Fonterra and Air New Zealand.
 He oversaw the creation of Rakiura National Park and the Sub-Antarctic Islands World Heritage Area, the launch of the Predator Free 2050 strategy, and the rat eradication on Campbell Island.
 Sanson was the Crown negotiator for the Ngāi Tahu Deed Settlement Act on the Tītī Islands and Whenua Hou Settlements.
-During his tenure DOC saw significant finding increases: $76m for tourism infrastructure and predator control in 2017, $181m for biodiversity from the newly elected Labour government, and the $500m Jobs for Nature COVID-19 recovery scheme.
+During his tenure DOC saw significant funding increases: $76m for tourism infrastructure and predator control in 2017, $181m for biodiversity from the newly elected Labour government, and the $500m Jobs for Nature COVID-19 recovery scheme.
 After two three-year terms and an extension of two years, he retired in September 2021.
 Sanson planned to volunteer for Predator Free 2050 and the Backcountry Trust (which maintains tramping huts).

+When leaving his role at DOC, it paid over $5,000 on leaving presents for Sanson.
+The expense was criticised by the Taxpayers' Union and Sanson had suggested returning the presents after learning the value and that DOC had paid for them.
+He thought they had been bought by staff and ministers.